RomanFihol/Test_Libertex/README.md

 This project is divided into two main testing areas:

 ### • UI Testing
-UI tests are performed on the main page of [Google Search](https://www.google.com).
+UI tests are performed on the main page of [DuckDuckGo](https://duckduckgo.com).
-> ⚠️ Note: These tests are intentionally designed to fail in order to demonstrate how missing elements are detected.
-The test can be corrected if needed.

 ### • Functional Testing
 Functional testing is performed using the [DuckDuckGo](https://duckduckgo.com) search engine instead of Google, due to frequent CAPTCHA challenges from Google that interfere with automated testing.